 Let us first formalize the original conditional MLE objective as a KL divergence minimization: \begin{lemma} Given a labeled dataset $p(\rvx, \rvc)$ and a conditional likelihood model $p(\rvx|\theta,\rvc)$ parameterized by $\theta$, the MLE objective $\argmax_\theta \mathbb{E}_{p(\rvx, \rvc)} \log p(\rvx|\theta, \rvc)$ is equivalent to minimizing $\mathbb{E}_{p(\rvc)}\left[ D_{KL}(p(\rvx|\rvc) || p(\rvx|\theta,\rvc)\right]$. \end{lemma} \begin{proof}

-where in the last line we use the fact that the entropy term independent of $\theta$. \end{proof} Lemma \ref{lemma:mle_kl} is an obvious generalization of the equivalence of MLE and KL divergence minimization to the conditional case.
+where in the last line we use the fact that the entropy term is independent of $\theta$. \end{proof} Lemma \ref{lemma:mle_kl} is a straightforward generalization of the equivalence of MLE and KL divergence minimization to the conditional case.

 We assume the asymptoptic limit where the model, represented by a neural network with parameters $\theta^*$, is sufficiently expressive such that the MLE training on the full dataset results in $\mathbb{E}_{p(\rvc)}\left[ D_{KL}(p(\rvx|\rvc) || p(\rvx|\theta^*,\rvc)\right] = 0$; in other words, the model has learnt the underlying data distribution exactly.
 Under this assumption, it straightforward to show that the model also learns the forgetting data distribution exactly, $\mathbb{E}_{p_f(\rvc)} \left[ D_{KL}(p(\rvx|\rvc) || p(\rvx|\theta^*,\rvc)\right] = 0$.